updatecli/updatecli/README.md

         branch: "master"
 ```

-## Usage
+### Strategy file
-The best way know how to use this tool is : `updateCli --help`
+Strategy file can either be using a yaml format or a golang template.

-### YAML {.yaml,.yml}
+#### YAML {.yaml,.yml}
 A YAML configuration can be specified using `--config <yaml_file>`, it accepts either a single file or a directory, if a directory is specified, then it runs recursively on every file inside the directory.

-### Go Templates {.tpl, tmpl}
+#### Go Templates {.tpl, tmpl}
-Another way to use this tool is by using go template files in place of YAML, in that case, updateCli can also use the parameter --values <yaml file> to specify YAML key value and then they can be referenced from the go template using {{ key.key2 }}.
+Another way to use this tool is by using go template files in place of YAML, in that case, updateCli can use the parameter --values <yaml file> to specify YAML key value and then they can be referenced from the go template using {{ key.key2 }}.
 We also provide a custom function called requireEnd to inject any environment variable in the template example, `{{ requiredEnv "PATH" }}`.